Inter-Domain Routing (idr) Internet Drafts

 Working Group: Inter-Domain Routing (idr)

-This draft defines a new Outbound Route Filter (ORF) type, called the VPN Prefix ORF.
-The described VPN Prefix ORF mechanism is applicable when the VPN routes from different VRFs are exchanged via one shared BGP session (e.g., routers in a single-domain connect via Route Reflector).
+This draft defines a new type of Outbound Route Filter (ORF), known as the VPN Prefix ORF.
+The VPN Prefix ORF mechanism is applicable when VPN routes from different VRFs are exchanged through a single shared BGP session.

 Extended Communities Derived from Route Targets